arunkd13/arunkd13.github.io/content/blog/apcnf.md

 technique that has a risk of damaging human health than waiting for it to be proven.

-I have learnt a lot from APCNF and using it as a framework for evaluating my current practice has given me a confidence that I am going in the right path and number of new things that I can try out and improve on.
+I have learnt a lot from studying APCNF.
+Using it as a framework for evaluating my current practice has given me a confidence that I am going in the right path and given me a number of new ideas that I can try out and improve on.
 I now have a better picture of what my end goal looks like in my journey to grow food without using fossil fuels.